togetheramr123/NajjarStaffWallet/replit.md

-# HON GROUP Employee Credit Management System
+# HSN GROUP Employee Credit Management System

 ## Overview

-This is an employee credit management system for HON GROUP, designed to manage employee balances, withdrawal requests, and financial transactions.
+This is an employee credit management system for HSN GROUP, designed to manage employee balances, withdrawal requests, and financial transactions.
 The system supports two user roles: employees who can view their balance and request withdrawals, and managers who can approve/reject requests and manage employee accounts.

 The application is built as a full-stack TypeScript application with a React frontend and Express backend, featuring bilingual support (Arabic/English) with RTL layout support for Arabic.